Hadookhan/Hadookhan/README.md

 # 😎 Hadi

-## 😜 Quick Introduction
+## 👋 Quick Introduction
-Hey!
-I am a University student studying Computer Science, currently living in the UK.
-Being proefficient in a diverse set of programming languages, I hold a very versitile style of programming.
-Also a big enthusiast in AI development, I enjoy teaching myself math at a college level.
+Hey there!
+I am a second-year undergraduate student at Manchester Metropolitan Univerity, studying Computer Science.
+I am a big enthusiast when it comes to programming and tech, I love the versatility and the challenge.

 ## 🤓 Technologies & Tools
-- Python, Go, JavaScript, Java, R, C, C#
+- Python, Go, JavaScript, Java, R, C#
 - React, Node.js, .NET
 - Docker, Kubernetes
 - Git, CICD